A Universalist’s Response to “Exposing Universalism” by James B. De Young

 “And I, if I am lifted up from the earth, will draw all peoples to Myself.”
 (John 12:32)

-De Young argues that the word “draw” (helkô) is not an effectual drawing but merely “the pull on a person’s inner life” (p.167) which can be resisted, and indeed, according to them, will be successfully resisted by most until they die, at which time His drawing ministry forever ceases for them.
+De Young argues that the word “draw” (helkô) is not an effectual drawing but merely “the pull on a person’s inner life” (p.167) which can be resisted, and indeed, according to Traditionalists, will be successfully resisted by most until they die, at which time His drawing ministry forever ceases.

 However, defining helkô as merely a resistible pull on one’s inner life fails to capture the true significance of the word.
 All of the eight occurrences of the word helkô in the New Testament speak of something or someone being drawn by a force greater than their/its ability to resist.
 Here are a few examples: